MicrosoftDocs/powerapps-docs/powerapps-docs/developer/component-framework/reference/context.md

 ### updatedProperties

 An array of strings with values that have changed since the last time it was passed and [parameters](#parameters). `updatesProperties` is currently only supported for model-driven apps and always returns empty string for canvas apps.
+More information: [updatedProperties](updatedproperties.md)

 **Type**: `string[]`